jarsen/jarsen.github.io/_posts/2015-06-14-result-vs-throws.md

 `Result` brings with it a lot of powerful functional programming ideas and higher order functions.
 Talking about `apply`, `map`, and `flatMap` is really beyond the scope of this post (plus I don't want to say the
-words: Applicative, Functor, or Monad).
+words: Applicative, Functor, or Monad so you keep reading).
 Perhaps this is where some of the fear of complexity comes from.
 But they're really not complex—just new ways of thinking.

-They also enable powerful abstractions like JSON parsing a la [Argo](http://github.com/thoughtbot/argo), or my [Pipes](http://github.com/jarsen/pipes) library I [blogged about the other week](http://jasonlarsen.me/2015/05/23/pipes.html).
-I think the forward pipe operator is a huge advantage
+Such higher order functions enable powerful abstractions like JSON parsing a la [Argo](http://github.com/thoughtbot/argo), or my [Pipes](http://github.com/jarsen/pipes) library I [blogged about the other week](http://jasonlarsen.me/2015/05/23/pipes.html).
+The forward pipe operator makes working with
-`Result` has. **The forward pipe operator allows you to compose a data pipeline completely agnostic towards optionals or results.** And it reads so nice:
+`Result` awesome. **The forward pipe operator allows you to compose a data pipeline completely agnostic towards optionals or results.** And it reads so nice:

 {% highlight swift %}
 let processedText = inputFileName